-During the year, clinical trials continued to expand the utility of endomicroscopes.
-In addition to the strong applications already established, an expanding range of diseases and conditions are being successfully managed using endomicroscopy, including
+During the year, clinical trials continued to expand the utility of endo-microscopes.
+In addition to the strong applications initially established, an expanding range of diseases and conditions are being successfully managed using endomicroscopy, including

-- Diagnosis of the causes of persistent diarrhoea: microscopic colitis - Management of gastritis and gastric cancer - Diagnosis and mapping of squamous cell carcinoma of the esophagus - Identification of non erosive reflux disease (NERD) - Diagnosis of intestinal metaplasia - Helicobacter pylori positive gastritis - Detection of graft versus host disease in stem cell recipients - Post operative monitoring in restorative proctocolectomy surgery - Small bowel diseases: coeliac disease, lymphoma
+- Diagnosis of the causes of persistent diarrhoea: Microscopic Colitis - Management of Gastritis and gastric cancer - Diagnosis and mapping of squamous cell carcinoma of the esophagus - Identification of Non Erosive Reflux Disease (NERD) - Diagnosis of Intestinal Metaplasia - Helicobacter pylori positive gastritis

+- Detection of graft versus host disease in stem cell recipients - Post operative monitoring in restorative proctocolectomy surgery - Small bowel diseases: Coeliac disease, Lymphoma

-Expanding the range of conditions where confocal has demonstrated efficacy expands market interest and sales potential.
-Demonstrated applications of endomicroscopy now encompass major GI disorders encountered by gastrointestinal endoscopists.
+Expanding the range of conditions where confocal has demonstrated efficacy expands market interest and the sales potential.
+Demonstrated applications of endomicroscopy now span most of the major GI disorders and patient cohorts encountered by gastrointestinal endoscopists.